Buying life insurance can be scary. Especially if you’ve never done it before. Here are some quick tips to help you make smarter policy decisions.

-Today, many families around us don’t have an insurance policy or don’t have enough and some think life insurance is overrated.
+Today, many families don’t have life insurance or don’t have enough and some think the product is overrated.
 Because many of our decisions are prompted by our peers, we’re more likely to think life insurance is unnecessary if a friend, family member or colleague thinks so too.
 Our society has long relied on the shared knowledge of groups to make wise decisions.

 When we realize that life insurance is a very personal product.
-Most people use “rules of thumb” when it comes to buying life insurance:
+Most people use “rules of thumb” when it comes to buying a policy:

 - Some people say you should buy life insurance when you are young to get benefits like low premiums that remain level for the rest of the term of coverage